pantelisantonoudiou/MatWAND/Docs/Inputs.md

 -Optional-

-v) For automatic sepration of files include comments in a vector
+v) For automatic sepration of files include:

+i) comments in a Rectangular Character Array called `com_text`

+ii) and their associated times in a vector called `com`